Matthew-Nelson/hlth-320-lab/content/blog/week-9/index.md

 ## Tonight in Lab

+- Introduction to Video PSA
-- Look through and discuss samples of student footage from Footage Challenge #1
+- Look through and discuss samples of student footage from Footage Challenge #2
-- This week is purposefully TBD.
+- Video Storyboarding

 ## Due at the end of lab

-- Again, purposefully TBD.
+- TBD...

 ## Homework for next week